 b.
 Phonics and Word Recognition

 d.
 Craft and Structure

 R2.
 Placement in Reading Instruction

 b.
-Provide each student who scores below 567 with instruction in reading.
+Provide each student who scores below Educational Functioning Level (EFL) 5 with instruction in reading.

 c.
-Continue instruction in reading as a part of the student’s overall academic and career technical skills training program and conduct follow-up TABE testing until the student achieves a reading score of 567 or greater on the TABE level M or D 9/10.
+Continue instruction in reading as a part of the student’s overall academic and career technical skills training program and conduct follow-up TABE testing until the student achieves EFL 5 or higher on the TABE 11/12.

 d.
 Consult Appendices 301 and 305 for exceptions that apply to students with cognitive disabilities, and specific requirements for TABE test administration.

 e.
 Determine where targeted training in reading will take place, for example, in separate reading courses, high school equivalency classes, high school courses, or through applied academic skills training in career technical skills programs.